 What is a Business Associate?

-In the context of HIPAA, a business associate is a contractor, business entity, or service provider performing certain covered entity functions involving the disclosure of PHI.
+A business associate is a contractor, business entity, or service provider that performs services involving the handling of PHI on behalf of a covered entity.

 - Accountants.
 Bookkeepers or CPAs are hired to assist with a covered entity’s finances and tax records.